CisFinder

 13. Enable scripted windows in the browser

 CisFinder often opens new windows for data processing rather than continue in the same window.
-Thus, you will need to enable pop-up windows to use it successfully.
-Other programs (such as Google toolbar) may also prevent pop-ups.
-To disable them, refer to the Disable Pop-Up Blocking for WebCT section on the WebCT Tuneup page.
+Thus, you may need to enable pop-up windows to use it successfully.

 ChIP, ChIP-chip, ChIP-seq